 The racist outburst of Kristallnacht was a turn into the most evil practices which killed between 6 and 17 million people, depending on how you define it.

 The Holocaust still affects many families in New York City and around the world.
 There are empty chairs at the family table every Friday Shabbat dinner.

 It Can Happen Again

 You think this can’t happen again?
-What do you think is happening in the United States in 2020?
+What do you think is happening in the United States and the world in the 2020s?

 By “othering” and using violence instead of the ballot box, we have started down the same path as Nazi Germany in the 1930s.
 That ended with World War II, over 50 million deaths, the destruction of many countries, and nuclear ruins.

 Kristallnacht was a warning to civilization.
-The violence erupting in the United States now is equally a warning.
+The violence erupting in the United States and the world now is equally a warning.
 It’s easy to tear things down, but terribly difficult to build them up.
 If we are not careful, we risk losing much of what we love about America.

 NEVER FORGET!
 Silence is complicit.